marcioj/ember-cli-scaffold/README.md

 ## Installation

-In your ember-cli app, do `npm install --save-dev ember-cli-scaffold`
+In your ember-cli app, do `ember install ember-cli-scaffold`

 ## Usage